CIDRAM/Docs/readme.en.md

 ├─2 (Only when blocked, specially marked for use, within the signature limit, and not banned.)
 ├─3 (Only when within the signature limit, and not banned (regardless of whether blocked).)
 ├─4 (Only when not blocked.)
-└─5 (Only when not blocked, or when specially marked for use, within the signature limit, and not banned.)
+├─5 (Only when not blocked, or when specially marked for use, within the signature limit, and not banned.)
+└─6 (Only when not blocked, at sensitive page requests.)
 ```

 ##### "lockip" `[bool]`